NAME, OBJECTIVES AND PURPOSE, OFFICES, CORPORATE SEAL

 3.02.
 Recommendation by Executive Committee.
 At least forty-five (45) days prior to the annual meeting, the Executive Committee shall review the recommendations of the Membership Committee and shall determine whether to recommend candidates to the Society for membership in the categories indicated by the Membership Committee.
 An affirmative vote by two-thirds (2/3rds) of the voting members of the Executive Committee at the meeting shall be necessary to recommend a candidate to the Society for membership.

 3.03.
 Election by the Membership of the Society.
 At least one hundred and fifty (150) days prior to the Annual Meeting of the Society, the Secretary-Treasurer shall forward to the membership of the Society the names of those candidates recommended by the Executive Committee for membership in the Society.
 Active Members shall cast a written ballot (via mail, e-mail, facsimile or other approved method) on the membership recommendations of the Executive Committee prior to the Annual Meeting of the Society.
 An affirmative two-thirds (2/3rds) vote of all voting Active Members that return written ballot prior to the Annual Meeting of the Society shall be required to elect any candidate to any class of membership in the Society.
-Any active member of the society is able to request that any applicant for membership be removed from the vote in order to be discussed at the annual meeting.
+Any Active Member of the Society with concerns on any candidate/s recommended for membership in the Society shall send a letter to the Executive Committee for consideration.
+The Executive Committee will decide if that candidate should be held out for discussion at the Annual Meeting.
 Those newly elected candidates shall receive a certificate of membership (reflecting the appropriate category of membership) in the Society and a copy of these Bylaws.

 3.04.
 Election of Honorary Members.
 Candidates for Honorary Membership may be recommended to the Society by either the Membership Committee or the Executive Committee.
 The Executive Committee, by unanimous agreement of the voting members in attendance, will then recommend these candidates to the Society for Honorary Membership.